FEBRUARY 10, 2020. BY STAN GRANT, VITICULTURIST.

 Of course, late pruning is not always possible with large vineyard operations or when labor is scarce.
 Under these circumstances, there are still measures one can take to minimize infection.
-For instance, vineyards can be mechanically prepruned to long spurs (Figure 5).
-This act reduces the time requirement for hand pruning, thereby allowing for later initiation of final pruning.
-Also, quadrilateral training with 1-bud spur pruning reduces the impact of spur loss to disease on fruit yield compared to bilateral cordon training with 2-bud spurs.
+For instance, vineyards can be mechanically prepared for long spurs (Figure 5).
+This act reduces the time required for hand pruning, thereby allowing for later initiation of final pruning.
+Also, quadrilateral training with 1-bud spur pruning reduces the impact of spur loss to the disease on fruit yield compared to bilateral cordon training with 2-bud spurs.

 Larger operations ought to prioritize vineyard blocks in pruning schedules by vineyard age, disease susceptibility, and value to the operation.
 For example, older blocks near their end of the useful life may be pruned ahead younger blocks that have not yet paid for themselves.
 It is also prudent to prune blocks with a vineyard designation and a high value per ton near the end of the schedule.